MetaMask/metamask-docs/services/reference/zksync/index.md

 Infura provides public beta access to ZKsync Era.
 :::

-ZKsync Era is a knowledge Ethereum Virtual Machine (zkEVM) that scales the experience of Ethereum.
+ZKsync Era is a zero-knowledge Ethereum Virtual Machine (zkEVM) that scales Ethereum.

 :::info see also